Your healthcare team

 An important step in living with Lennox-Gastaut syndrome (LGS) is finding the right professionals for your loved one's needs, as well as your own.
 Several kinds of doctors and therapists will be involved in your child’s care, and you may even be referred to a specialized epilepsy center.1

-These centers can usually be found at your local hospital.2 But if you don't live near a center, the staff at a hospital may be able to do an evaluation and then work with your child's regular team of doctors.2
+These centers can often be found at local hospitals, large medical centers, and medical universities.2 But if you don't live near a center, the staff at a hospital may be able to do an evaluation and then work with your child's regular team of doctors.1,3

 These are some of the people that may be involved in your child’s treatment and overall care.
 Keep in mind that you do not have to consult with all of them, and that your child’s treatment plan may require other professionals not outlined here.